wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/pcre2.rst

 .. versionadded:: 4.1.0

-Log collecting and processing is one of the most important features in Wazuh, allowing to know the status in real-time of Wazuh agent operating system and their running applications.
-Incorporation of PCRE regex support along with already existent OSRegex and OSMatch regex will open up a range of possibilities, and at the same time, enchances log comprehension and interpretation.
+Log collecting and processing is one of the most important features in Wazuh, allowing users to know the status in real-time of the Wazuh agent operating system and their running applications.
+Incorporation of PCRE regex support along with already existent OSRegex and OSMatch regex will open up a range of possibilities and, at the same time, enhances log comprehension and interpretation.

 This section briefly the features of this type of regex, its enablement